Top 8 Breathable Fabrics: Keep You Cool and Comfortable

 Medical Textiles

-In healthcare, breathable fabrics help keep patients comfortable and hygienic.
+In healthcare, breathable fabric helps keep patients comfortable and hygienic.
 Materials that wick away moisture from the skin help maintain a clean, dry environment, reducing the risk of infections.
 This is particularly important for surgical gowns, patient bedsheets, and bandages, where proper moisture balance is critical for patient care.
 Read to know more about Medical Gowns Vs Medical Scrubs.

 Home Textiles